 The update parameters page defines model locations where model updating is to be done.
-Additionally, specific parameters are to be defined in this page is the Weighting updating mode has been selected.
+It is used for both the updating with weighting function and with Kalman filter.

 Update definitions (i.e. updated points in the model) are added or deleted using the Append '+' or Delete '-' buttons above the overview table at the bottom of the dialog.